Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### The Sprint Backlog must be detailed enough that...

-- [ ] Every task is identified when the Sprint Backlog is first created.
+- [ ] every task is identified when the Sprint Backlog is first created.
-- [x] Changes in progress can be understood in the Daily Scrum.
+- [x] changes in progress can be understood in the Daily Scrum.
-- [ ] The Product Owner can understand what everyone is working on.
+- [ ] the Product Owner can understand what everyone is working on.
-- [ ] Stakeholders can monitor progress at task level.
+- [ ] stakeholders can monitor progress at task level.

 **[⬆ Back to Top](#table-of-contents)**

-### The Scrum Master is accountable for the Product Backlog.
+### True or False: The Scrum Master is accountable for the Product Backlog.

 - [ ] True.
 - [x] False.

 **[⬆ Back to Top](#table-of-contents)**

-### A Scrum Team uses 2 weeks Sprints and time box their Sprint Planning to 6 hours.
+### True or False: A Scrum Team uses 2 weeks Sprints and time box their Sprint Planning to 6 hours.
 Does this break the rules of Scrum?

+- [ ] True.
 - [x] False.
-- [ ] True.

 **[⬆ Back to Top](#table-of-contents)**